shravani-bai-kv/RTL-to-GDS/DAY2.md

 * **Logical Cell Placement Blockages:** To prevent automated P&R tools from cluttering the area directly between the boundary pins and the core cells (which is strictly reserved for routing tracks), a **placement blockage** is applied to those outer boundary regions.
 This guarantees clear routing channels for the physical connections.

 ## Lab Observations
+# Now that we have entered the OpenLANE flow contained docker sub-system we can invoke the OpenLANE flow in the Interactive mode using the following command
+./flow.tcl -interactive

+# Now that OpenLANE flow is open we have to input the required packages for proper functionality of the OpenLANE flow
+package require openlane 0.9

+# Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'
+prep -design picorv32a

+# Now that the design is prepped and ready, we can run synthesis using following command
+run_synthesis

+# Now we can run floorplan
+run_floorplan

 Steps to Run Floorplan Using OpenLANE
 This section details how to execute the automated floorplanning stage within the OpenLANE interactive flow.